Electricity Laws and Incentives in Federal

 Port Electrification Grants

-The U.S. Environmental Protection Agency (EPA) must establish a competitive Clean Ports grant program for the purchase or installation of zero emission port equipment or technology.
+The U.S. Environmental Protection Agency (EPA) offers funding for the purchase or installation of zero emission port equipment or technology through the Clean Ports Program.
 Eligible applicants must include port authorities, state governments, local governments, tribal governments, air pollution control agencies, and private entities that own, operate, or use port.
 Zero emission technology includes all-electric vehicles and fuel cell electric vehicles (FCEVs).
 Additional funding is available for projects located in nonattainment communities.
 For more information, see the EPA Ports Initiative website.

 (Reference Public Law 117-169 and 42 U.S. Code 7433)